 Cost of Goods Sold is important for your taxes.
 It’s the sum total of the money you spent getting your goods into your customer’s hands—and that’s a deductible business expense.
 The more eligible items you include in your COGS calculation, the lower your small business tax bill.

 Your COGS can also tell you a lot about the overall health of your small business.
-When you subtract COGS from revenue, you’re left with your gross margin—how much money you’re making from each product you sell.
+When you subtract COGS from revenue, you’re left with your gross profit—revenue, minus the cost of sales.
+With this number, you can calculate gross margin—how much money you’re making from each product you sell.

 First, you need to know the value of your inventory